pradyumna17/smart-corridor-system/README.md

-# solar-based-smart-corridor-system
+# Solar Based Smart Corridor System

-This repository contains the report for the project - "Solar Based Smart Corridor System"
+This repository contains the report for the project